Allaman/knowledge.rootknecht.net/pages/01.home/enhance-powershell-experience/.revs/20171202-212355/item.md

 ## Make it more bash like

-Install [PSReadLine](https://github.com/lzybkr/PSReadLine) (optionally as current user if your are lacking admin rights).
-PSReadLine provides several features which are known from bash like a history search, undo/redo, and more.
+Install [PSReadLine](https://github.com/lzybkr/PSReadLine) optionally as current user if your are lacking admin rights.
+PSReadLine provides several features which are known from bash.

 ```powershell
 Install-Module [-Scope CurrentUser] PSReadLine